A complex web of international fraud & intrigue

 He was eventually granted bail after at least one suicide attempt and somehow kept his position at the bank.
 Calvi was eventually given a four-year suspended sentence with a fine of twenty million dollars.

-Members of Roberto Calvi’s family were adamant that he had not been willingly responsible for the financial crimes and if he had committed the offences at all then he did so under duress and pressure from others.
+Members of Roberto Calvi’s family were adamant that he had not been willingly responsible for the financial crimes and that if he had committed the offences at all then he did so under duress and pressure from others.
 They mostly believed that he was totally innocent and had simply been made a scapegoat for the crimes.

 In 1982 Calvi wrote a personal letter to His Holiness Pope John Paul the second just two weeks prior to the ultimate collapse of Banco Ambrosiano, in which he advised The Pope that the collapse of the bank would have an extreme impact on the church and would be something of a financial holocaust for many.
 His involvement with the Vatican and the banking of the church was the reason for Calvi’s nickname, “God’s banker”.

 The letter went on to heavily imply that officials in the bank and the Vatican were fully aware of what was really happening.
 As a result, the Vatican agreed to pay off one hundred and twenty of the Ambrosiano creditors to the tune of some two hundred and twenty-five million dollars.
-Due to lack of any official evidence of the Vatican bank’s involvement, it was granted immunity.
+Due to the lack of any official evidence of the Vatican bank’s involvement, it was granted immunity.

 One week after he had vanished from Rome, officials at The Bank of Italy removed him from his position of power and his private secretary Graziella Corrocher, aged 55 threw herself from her fifth-floor office window as a final act of suicide.
 She had written a note condemning Calvi’s actions and the harm he had caused to the bank and many of its staff.